 Child Criminal Exploitation (CCE) and Countylines

-These are organised criminal networks and street gangs that move illegal drugs from cities to other parts of the UK.
+Organised criminal gangs (OGC) use children to sell illegal drugs and transport drugs from cities to other parts of the UK.

-This is done by exploiting children and vulnerable adults to move and store drugs, money and weapons through coercion, intimidation, and violence.
-Initially in Norfolk the drugs were mostly coming from Liverpool and London.
-However, as gangs have developed in Norfolk the problem is becoming more of homegrown issue.
+This activity is carried out by exploiting children and vulnerable adults to move and store drugs, money, and weapons through coercion, intimidation, and violence.
+Initially in Norfolk, most drugs were coming from Liverpool and London.
+However, as gangs have become established locally, the issue is increasingly homegrown.

 Gangs - Through the eyes of an adult.